mauriciojost/mauriciojost.github.io/_posts/2019-07-20-dump-your-jvm.markdown

   -XX:+FlightRecorder \
   com.mauritania.Main 1500000
 ```
-2. Upon an `OutOfMemoryError` the `HeapDump*` settings will make the JVM create a heap dump under `/tmp/heap.dump/java_pidXXXXX.hprof`
-3. Upon exit the `FlightRecorder*` settings will make the JVM create a report under `/tmp/jfr/hotspot-pid-XXXXX-id-XXXXXXXXXXX.jfr` (which does not have memory heap exhaustive information, but more general indicators)

 4. You can open the `.hprof` heap dump as seen in the sections above.
 5. To open the `.jfr` you need to use `Java Mission Control` (tool from jdk: `jmc`)
-6. Also instead of opening an existent `.jfr` you can make `jmc` connect to an existent JVM, as follows:
+6. Instead of opening an existent `.jfr` you can make `jmc` connect to an existent JVM, as follows:

 a.
 Create a new connection

 ![Connect](/images/posts/dump-jvm/jmc-connect.png)

 b.
 Set up the recording settings

 ![Save](/images/posts/dump-jvm/jmc-save.png)
 ![Save](/images/posts/dump-jvm/jmc-settings.png)

 c.
 Interestingly you can request `jmc` to record certain events from the JVM, like `file open` event.
 This can be useful if you consider your application is slow because it has too much IO.

 ![Event](/images/posts/dump-jvm/jmc-event-recording-settings.png)

 d.
 Start recording

 ![Start](/images/posts/dump-jvm/jmc-start.png)
 ![Rec](/images/posts/dump-jvm/jmc-recording.png)

 e.
 See general performance indicators, their evolution in time too

 ![Stats](/images/posts/dump-jvm/jmc-stats1.png)

 f.
 Go deeper into memory consumption under package `org.mauritania`

 ![Stats](/images/posts/dump-jvm/jmc-object-statistics.png)